joychakravarty/JNotes/README.md

  ## Run JNotes
   - Install Java 11 or above (verify using java -version)
-  - Download JNotes.jar uber jar from the milestone folder based on your OS.
+  - Download the uber jar JNotes-<YourOS>.jar from the milestone folder based on your OS.
-  - Double click it or run java -jar JNotes.jar
+  - Double click it or run java -jar JNotes-<YourOS>.jar

  ## Build and run (for Developers)
     mvn clean install